 If you complete the steps above then you may go to your Home College’s Financial Aid Office and ask for a Student Loan Packet.
 Follow the Federal Loan Step by Step Application Process outlined in the packet you receive.

-Summer 2017 Loan Application Now Available
+Fall 2017 Loan Application Now Available

 Right to Cancel: The Student or parent has a right to cancel all or a portion of the loan or loan disbursement and have the loan proceeds returned to the holder of that loan.
 The procedures and time by which the student or parent must notify the institution that he or she wishes to cancel the loan are as follows: Notification of Borrowers (Students)